Knowledge of English

 If you’re studying at degree level or above, your Higher Education Provider (HEP) can assess your level of English themselves.
 This means they may ask you to do a different test.

 This must still be equivalent to a CEFR level B2.

 Who does not need to prove their knowledge of English

-You do not need to prove your knowledge of English if you’ve completed a qualification equivalent to a UK degree in one of the following countries, or are from one of the following countries:
+You do not need to prove your knowledge of English if you’re from one of the following countries or territories, or you’ve completed a qualification equivalent to a UK degree in one of them:

 - Antigua and Barbuda

 - the British overseas territories